Inspection Reports for

 Visit Reason

-The inspection was conducted to evaluate compliance with dietary orders and care related to a resident's swallowing difficulties and aspiration risk, following concerns about the administration of a liquid diet order for resident #23.
+The inspection was conducted to investigate the facility's compliance with dietary orders and care related to a resident's swallowing difficulties and aspiration risk, specifically focusing on the administration of a liquid diet order for resident #23.

 Findings

-The facility failed to ensure that the liquid diet order for resident #23 was administered as ordered by the physician, resulting in a risk that the resident's dietary needs were not met.
-Staff altered the consistency of liquids without physician orders, increasing the risk of aspiration.
+The facility failed to ensure that the liquid diet order for resident #23 was administered as ordered by the physician, resulting in the resident receiving a thicker consistency liquid than prescribed.
+Staff altered the resident's diet without a physician order, increasing the risk of aspiration.
+The facility conducted staff in-service training following the incident.

 Deficiencies (1)